ayartsev7/terse-mock/README.md

 ```
 ## Introduction
 terse-mock is intended to use as an addition to existing test frameworks such as [Jest](https://jestjs.io/).
-The module mainly contains functions for creating and managing mocks/stubs and getting statistics on mocks usage.
-The most useful of them are:
+The module provides a number of functions:

 <table style="line-height:0.7em">
   <tr style="border-bottom-style:hidden">